MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 > [!div class="mx-imgBorder"]
 > ![](media/repurchase-segment-details.png "Segment details")

-To add a group select **Add Group**. there are multiple selections available for how you want to combine your original and new segments: Either unifying, intersecting or x them (for more information on these options please refer to the **Advanced Guide**).
+To add a group select **Add Group**.
+There are multiple selections available for how you want to combine your original and new segments: either unifying, intersecting, or x them (for more information on these options please refer to the Advanced Guide).

 #### Add a segment